oasis-tcs/odata-openapi/tools/README.md

 ## `transform.cmd` for Windows Command

-This script transforms a single OData CSDL (`$metadata`) XML documents into OpenAPI 2.0 and 3.0.0 JSON documents.
+This script transforms a single OData CSDL (`$metadata`) XML documents into OpenAPI 3.0.0 JSON documents.

 ### Installation